Technology strategy

 Joining engineering

-The process of consolidating two or more materials into a more complex configuration using either a chemical, electrical, thermal or mechanical process.
+The engineering process of integrating materials into complex structures using chemical, electrical, thermal or mechanical methods.

 Near net shape